pythonicdroids/masterpiece/README.md

 Create a VR tennis game that plays a piano note depending on where the ball lands on the court.

+Let's say a piano player wants to learn how to play tennis.
+For beginners, the entire court could be a single note.
+As your skill progresses, the target note could be smaller.

+Music to tennis - probably will need to learn form.
+Different swings can be different notes

 ### Ishanvi

 #### Translator

 Make a software that "translates" sports language to easily understood phrases and helps learn a new instrument or a type of dance.

-Let's say a piano player wants to learn how to play tennis.
-For beginners, the entire court could be a single note.
-As your skill progresses, the target note could be smaller.
+if a volleyball player wants to play violin - different strings can be different words

+violin player wants to learn volleyball - different positions can be different strings

+can help people who have experience in something and who want to learn something else

 ### Aron